Upstart personal loans are best if:

 How Upstart compares to other lenders

 When taking out a personal loan, it’s always smart to compare rates from multiple lenders to find a loan that fits your budget.
 Remember to factor in any fees, and keep in mind that the repayment term will also affect your monthly payment.
-The shorter the repayment term, the lower the interest rate offered by most lenders — but the higher the monthly payment.
+The shorter the repayment term, the lower the rate offered by most lenders — but the higher the monthly payment.